-Agreement with the Illinois Department of Agriculture as required by paragraph 6.1.5 R.
+Impact Mitigation Agreement with the Illinois Department of Agriculture as required by paragraph 6.1.5 S. and shall not be waived or modified except as authorized in the SPECIAL USE Permit.

-- 2. Protection of agricultural drainage tile - a.
-Protection of agricultural drainage tile shall comply with the Agriculture Impact Mitigation Agreement with the Illinois Department of Agriculture as required by Section 6.1.5 R. - 3.
-All soil conservation practices (such as terraces, grassed waterways, etc.) that are damaged by WIND FARM construction and/or decommissioning shall be restored by the applicant to the pre-WIND FARM construction condition in a manner consistent with the Agricultural Impact Mitigation Agreement with the Illinois Department of Agriculture as required by paragraph 6.1.5 R. - 4.
+- m.
+All damaged tile shall be repaired so as to operate as well after construction as before the construction began. - n.
+Following completion of the WIND FARM construction the applicant shall be responsible for correcting all tile line repairs that fail, provided that the failed repair was made by the applicant. - 3.
+All soil conservation practices (such as terraces, grassed waterways, etc.) that are damaged by WIND FARM construction and/or decommissioning shall be restored by the applicant to the pre-WIND FARM construction condition in a manner consistent with the Agricultural Impact Mitigation Agreement with the Illinois Department of Agriculture as required by paragraph 6.1.5 S. - 4.
 Topsoil replacement - a.
-All topsoil shall be placed in a manner consistent with the Agricultural Impact Mitigation Agreement with the Illinois Department of Agriculture as required by paragraph 6.1.5 R. - 5.
+All topsoil shall be placed in a manner consistent with the Agricultural Impact Mitigation Agreement with the Illinois Department of Agriculture as required by paragraph 6.1.5 S. - 5.
 Mitigation of soil compaction and rutting - a.
-All mitigation of soil compaction and rutting shall be consistent with the Agricultural Impact Mitigation Agreement with the Illinois Department of Agriculture as required by paragraph 6.1.5 R - 6.
+All mitigation of soil compaction and rutting shall be consistent with the Agricultural Impact Mitigation Agreement with the Illinois Department of Agriculture as required by paragraph 6.1.5 S. - 6.
 Land leveling - a.
 The applicant shall not be responsible for leveling of disturbed land if exempted by the WIND FARM lease. - b.
-All land leveling shall be consistent with the Agricultural Impact Mitigation Agreement with the Illinois Department of Agriculture as required by paragraph 6.1.5 R.

-7. Permanent Erosion and Sedimentation Control Plan
+All land leveling shall be consistent with the Agricultural Impact Mitigation Agreement with the Illinois Department of Agriculture as required by paragraph 6.1.5 S. - 7.
+Permanent Erosion and Sedimentation Control Plan - a.
+Prior to the approval of any Zoning Use Permit, the Applicant shall provide a permanent soil erosion and sedimentation plan for all WIND FARM TOWER sites and access roads that conforms to the relevant Natural Resources Conservation Service guidelines and that is prepared by an Illinois Licensed Professional Engineer.

-- a.
-Prior to the approval of any Zoning Use Permit, the Applicant shall provide a permanent soil erosion and sedimentation plan for all WIND FARM TOWER sites and access roads that conforms to the relevant Natural Resources Conservation Service guidelines and that is prepared by an Illinois Licensed Professional Engineer. - b.
-As-built documentation of all permanent soil erosion and sedimentation improvements for all WIND FARM TOWER sites and access roads prepared by an Illinois Licensed Professional Engineer shall be submitted and accepted by the Zoning Administrator prior to approval of any Zoning Compliance Certificate.

-F. Standard Conditions for Use of Public STREETS
+- As-built documentation of all permanent soil erosion and sedimentation improvements for all WIND FARM TOWER sites and access roads prepared by an Illinois Licensed Professional Engineer shall be submitted and accepted by the Zoning Administrator prior to approval of any Zoning Compliance Certificate. - F. Standard Conditions for Use of Public STREETS